bbugyi200/cookie/README.md

 DEFAULT_BIN_SUBDIR="main"
 EXEC_HOOK_CMD=/usr/local/bin/clinks
 ```
 where `/home/bryan/Dropbox/bin` is a home for [this](https://github.com/bbugyi200/scripts) GitHub repository.
-(The [clinks](https://github.com/bbugyi200/scripts/blob/master/main/clinks) script wraps a bunch of `stow` commands which makes creating symlinks to a system `bin` folder a walk in the park while still keeping my scripts organized and structured.)
+(The [clinks](https://github.com/bbugyi200/scripts/blob/master/main/clinks) script wraps a bunch of `stow` commands which makes creating symlinks to a system `bin` folder a walk in the park while still keeping my scripts organized the way I like in my filesystem.)

 To initialize a minimal bash script named `foo` into the `main` directory (where I keep most of my scripts), I could run the following command:
 ```
 binit foo
 ```
-However, suppose instead that I wanted to initialize a new productivity script named `bar` into the `GTD` directory.
+Suppose instead that I wanted to initialize a new productivity script named `bar` into the `GTD` directory.
 Furthermore, suppose that I know that `bar` might get complicated (and thus needs to scale well).
 I could then choose to run
 ```
 Binit -D GTD bar
 ```